Early completion for Avon River rail bridge

-The Avon River Bridge is part of the Gippsland line upgrade, which will allow more frequent and reliable services for passengers by duplicating track, extending the Morwell crossing loop, upgrading level crossings and signalling and adding second platforms at four stations along the line.
+VicConnect, a consortium comprising UGL Limited, Decmil and Arup, is the preferred contractor for these works, which includes duplicating track, extending the Morwell crossing loop, upgrading level crossings and signalling, and adding second platforms at four stations along the line.

-The new rail bridge over the Avon River is being delivered as part of the Regional Rail Revival program which is upgrading every regional passenger rail line in Victoria.
+The project is being delivered as part of the Regional Rail Revival program which is upgrading every regional passenger rail line in Victoria.